(4 votes, average: 5.00 out of 5)

 Apart from the above, another reason one must opt for an EV is the application of a Hardware Token.
 Upon issuing EV Code Signing Certificate by the CA, its private key is sent via an external USB drive.
 It is an extra security layer so that only a few people can gain access to it.
 Moreover, it gets stored offline, thereby preventing malicious actors from gaining access.

 As soon as the software is developed, it should be hashed.
-Hash is actually a mathematical function that converts the overall source code of the software into an unreadable form, securing it from unauthorized changes and letting the end-users know that the software is not tampered with.
+Hash is a mathematical function that converts the overall source code of the software into an unreadable form, securing it from unauthorized changes and letting the end-users know that the software is not tampered with.

 Suppose the hash function produced while downloading is incorrect, the browsers will immediately recognize that the software is compromised and display a warning message to the users.

 After the software is hashed, the developer must sign the software via the private key stored in an external drive.
-Then, it can be used for digitally signing and timestamping the software.
-By signing and timestamping, the developer lets the browsers know who the publisher is and whether or not it should be trusted or not.
+Then, it can be used to digitally sign and timestamp the software.

 Additionally, a timestamp also gets incorporated into the software, thus, optimizing its authenticity.